-3.2 Borrow Pit BP2 (NGR 285989, 913374)
+3.2 Borrow Pit BP3 (NGR 285989, 913374)

 The borrow pit is located on bedrock comprising Kildonan metasedimentary rocks.
-This borrow pit was originally the larger of the two.
+This borrow pit was originally used as part of the original site enabling works for the construction of the operational Gordonbush Wind Farm.
 This proposed borrow pit extension is located on shallow bedrock and is situated on the eastern flank of slope and has a suitable profile for maximising extraction from the borrow pit once it is reopened.
 It is anticipated that once the restoration overburden is removed from the borrow pit, it should offer a volume of material and the smaller volume of the two borrow pits.
-The rock comprises psammite.
-No significant peat cover exists at this location over the virgin excavation area (see Figure 3.0).
+No significant peat cover (proven by peat probing on 30th May 2019) exists at this location over the virgin excavation area but may have glacial till overlying bedrock (see Figure 3.0).